 Banff

-Banff is one of the world's great ski resorts, but you don't have to like skiing to have a wonderful time here with your kids.
-This is a picture-postcard town, with elk roaming the main street and log buildings contrasting quite nicely with some spectacularly elegant spots.
-In summer this Banff has wonderful hikes and bike riding too.
+Banff is one of the world's great ski resorts – but in summer Banff has wonderful hikes and bike riding too.
+This is a picture-postcard town, with elk roaming the main street and log buildings contrasting quite nicely with some elegant spots.

 Ride up to the sky -This is one gondola you'll want to take, it's a knockout view from the platform at the top.
 The mountains seem much grander, the sky seems endless.
 Best time to go is sunset for a one-of-a-kind experience.
-Click here for the Banff Sulpher Mountain Gondola
+More info: Banff Sulpher Mountain Gondola

-You don't even have to saddle up to enjoy the ranches here - check out local barn dances complete with local bands and BBQ!
-Click here for the biggest outfit in town: Horseback
+You don't even have to saddle up to enjoy ranches here.
+Check out local barn dances complete with local bands and BBQ.
+A big outfit in town: Banff Trail Riders.

 Museums -

-Start at the Banff Park Museum, oldest natural history museum in Canada (the building itself is a National Historic Site), and its display of local animals.
+Start at the Banff Park Museum, oldest natural history museum in Canada, and its display of local wildlife exhibits.

 At the Cave & Basin National Historic Site you squeeze through a tunnel to "discover" the cave where the hot springs were first seen by pioneers.
-Videos and exhibits tell the story, then walk along the boardwalk above the Centre to the Marsh Trail, with wild vegetation warmed by the hot springs.
+Then walk along the boardwalk above the

 Check out the Buffalo Nations Luxton Museum display of Stoney, Blackfoot, Blood, Sarcee, and Peigan tribes peoples with dioramas of both First Nations and "pioneer" life styles.

-Head for the Natural History Museum for the geological history of Banff with its displays of gemstones and fossils (oh - and a model of Sasquatch: the Bigfoot of local legend).
+Head for the Natural History Museum for the geological history of Banff with its displays of gemstones and fossils, and model of Sasquatch: Bigfoot of local legend.

-Let it snow - Banff is a world-class ski resort, and the wintertime options are endless: down hill, cross country, snowshoe, toboggans, whatever you like, you can do it here in spectacular scenery
+Let it snow - Banff is a world-class ski resort, and the wintertime options are endless: down hill, cross country, snowshoe, sledding, tubing, whatever you like, you can do it here in spectacular scenery

-Sleigh rides - Take horse drawn family sleigh rides across the meadows in Banff.
+Sleigh rides - Take family sleigh rides across the meadows in Banff.
 Sleigh rides are December to April.

-Sledding - Go sledding or tobogganing on Spray Meadows Hill (Banff Springs Hotel) or Casacade Ponds (good for little kids).
+Sledding - Go sledding on Spray Meadows Hill (Banff Springs Hotel) or Casacade Ponds (good for little kids).
 Pick up inexpensive sleds in town.

 Fun food -